Ceramic Dictionary

 The general rules for molds:

 Place whatever you want to make a mold of onto a large, movable wooden board.
 Calculate where you want to put the outer walls, which can be built up either in wood or clay.
 The size and strength of the walls of the mold are in relation to the length, width and height of the object to be copied.
-The bigger the piece, the bigger and stronger walls should be.
+The bigger the piece, the bigger and stronger the walls should be.
 When designing the object you want to make a mold of in clay, bear in mind that the clay will shrink by about 5% and ensure that the pieces will fit into your kiln.

 Building with wood: